 If you get a message Your system is low on virtual memory; when you try to start any memory intensive application, like Microsoft Office, Corel, etc., then you may want to consider the option to increase Page File on Windows.
 The steps are the same for Windows 10, Windows 8.1 as well as Windows 7.

 Increase Page File size on Windows 11/10

-In case you get such an error message, you may have to increase the size of your virtual memory or page file or paging file – although for most uses, leaving the Page File size at its default value should be good enough.
+In case you get such an error message, you may have to increase the size of your virtual memory or page file or paging file – although for most users, leaving the Page File size at its default value should be good enough.